esl/MongooseIM/doc/operation-and-maintenance/Logging.md

         - '2020-09-29T11:25:51.925316+00:00'
 ```

-Create volume for persistent Filebeat data (so, it would not insert log duplicates, if `mongooseim-filebeat` container is recreated):
+Create a volume for persistent Filebeat data (so, it would not insert log duplicates, if `mongooseim-filebeat` container is recreated):

 ```
 docker volume create filebeat-data
 ```

-Actually run Filebeat daemon:
+Actually run the Filebeat daemon:

 ```bash
 docker run -d \